 Reasons to oppose

 - Patients and taxpayers are likely to experience higher healthcare costs, making life-saving healthcare harder to access for many.
+There is also evidence that quality can be reduced.

 - Budget and other resource control will be in the hands of Dartmouth, meaning that the priorities for future spending will be set without respect for unborn life, a core value of CMC.
 While the proposed ERD adherence and diocesan oversight might protect life at CMC itself, under the proposed merger GraniteOne’s proceeds could support efforts and organizations that are contrary to CMC’s Catholic mission and the beliefs of their pro-life donors, since DHMC would control the purse strings.